lchloride/NeteaseMusicCacheDecoder/readme_en.md

 - Decide renaming methods(Manually wrote/Auto renaming) and rules
 - Click "Decode"

+### If there are tons of caches in directory but I only need some of them...

+- Use "Batch Processing" tag
+- Select the directory which contains the cache files to be converted.If the checkbox `Search in the default cache directory` is selected, the default cache directory will be used.
+- Select the target directory to store converted music files
+- Decide renaming methods(Manually wrote/Auto renaming) and rules
+- Click "Scan cache files"
+- Find the music you wanted in the following table, click on "Decode it" to convert it to music file which is saved at target directory

 ### Update

 - When a new update is available, an "!" mark will appear to the right of the "About" tab.
 There are some details in the "About" tab page together with the download button.